Static Analysis

 }

-npm CLI vs Rust CLI
+npm Package Scripts vs Rust CLI

 The npm vize package is intended for package scripts and uses the packaged NAPI binding: